- Kung fu movies have had a significant impact on modern action films, inspiring tropes and fight choreography.

 After all, kung fu movies have inspired modern action movies in so many ways.
 We owe tropes like the dying master, bare hands fights, the final showdown, the prodigal son, former pupils seeking vengeance and dance-like fight choreography to the genre.
 In recent years, you can’t find action films at the box office that aren’t inspired by the martial arts genre.

-In this list, we present a list of 10 awesome kung fu movies – the best movies of all time.
+In this list, we present 11 awesome kung fu movies – the best martial arts movies of all time.

 Widely considered to be one of the most influential movies of the Chinese martial arts film genre, it is credited with setting up the blueprint for the popular training for the revenge storyline of the kung fu genre.
 The story follows Liu, a young boy, who witnesses a brutal attack carried out by the Manchu government.
 In order to seek revenge, he flees to the Shaolin temple and acquires extensive training in kung fu.
 Despite its modest budget, The 36th Chamber of Shaolin, a Shaw Brothers kung fu movie, was highly acclaimed and is regarded as a landmark of the genre.